 If you turn on two-step verification, you’ll get a security code to your email, phone, or authenticator app every time you sign in on a device that isn't trusted.
-When it’s turned off, you only get and re-send security codes periodically, and when there might be a risk to your account security.
+When it’s turned off, you will only have to verify your identity with security codes periodically, when there might be a risk to your account security.

 Go to the Security settings page, and sign in with your Microsoft account.